Homemade Fluffy Biscuit Recipe | Like Grandma Made

 • 2 cups all purpose organic unbleached flour

-• 6 tbsp Butter frozen and sliced into pieces
+• 6 tablespoon Butter frozen and sliced into pieces

 Instructions